satellytes/satellytes.com/blog-posts/boosting-developer-productivity-with-github-actions.md

 ...
 ```

-When you add a `*.yml` file in that folder it will be picked up by GitHub automatically and added to the workflows in your repository.
+When you add a `*.yml` file in that folder it will be picked up by GitHub automatically and will be added to the list of workflows in your repository.
 There is no additional configuration required.

 ### Anatomy of a Workflow
 As already mentioned, Workflows are written in the YAML format.
 Let's look at a workflow that runs checks on Pull Requests: